Shot clock & Hawk-Eye most popular changes to tennis players

 When triggered, the new system will make an instant automated ”out” call.

-”For now, live Hawk-Eye is a good thing,” No. 2 seed Karen Khachanov said after losing to Daniil Medvedev. ”Only thing is I would like to hear different voice.”
+”For now, live Hawk-Eye is a good thing,” No. 2 seed Karen Khachanov said after losting to Daniil Medvedev. ”Only thing is I would like to hear different voice.”

 Khachanov said he’d prefer if the Hawk-Eye recorded the voice of whoever was the chair umpire, so the calls sounded more legitimate.